-The Independent Inquiry into Child Sexual Abuse in Germany investigates sexual violence against children and adolescents in both institutional and family contexts in Germany.
+Independent Federal Inquiry into Child Sexual Abuse in Germany investigates sexual violence against children and adolescents in the family, in institutions such as churches, schools, and sports, as well as in other areas.

 History and composition